St. Mary's Church, Vau i Dejës

 St Mary's Church is a Catholic church in Vau i Dejës, Shkodër, Albania.
 It was built in the 12th century and destroyed in 1969.
 The building was listed as a culture monument of Albania.

 History

-The church was built in the 12th century.
-It was the place where the national hero Gjergj Kastriot Skenderbeg married.

 It was blown up on May 30, 1969, on the order of Fadil Ymeri.
 Gani Stratizmiri filed a lawsuit with the prosecutor, because at the time, it had been a culture monument for about 20 years, and it was carrying a sign that it protected by the state.
-Prosecutor justified the perpetrators on the grounds that they acted without knowing that the church was a culture monument.
+The prosecutor justified the perpetrators on the grounds that they acted without knowing that the church was a cultural monument.

 Current status

 The church has been reconstructed near the old church ruins.
 The church is illustrated on the 1000 lek currency note in 1996: